MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/using-a-wrapped-pst-store-provider.md

 ---
-title: "Using a Wrapped PST Store Provider"
+title: "Using a wrapped PST store provider"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 98f08432-e86c-cba6-45fd-5a6c94d50aaf
 description: "Last modified: July 03, 2012"
 ---

-# Using a Wrapped PST Store Provider
+# Using a wrapped PST store provider

 **Applies to**: Outlook

 Before you can use a wrapped Personal Folders file (PST) store provider, you must initialize and configure the wrapped PST store provider.
 After the wrapped PST store provider is configured, you must implement functions so that MAPI and the MAPI spooler can log on to the message store provider.
 For more information about initializing and logging on to a wrapped PST store provider, see [Initializing a Wrapped PST Store Provider](initializing-a-wrapped-pst-store-provider.md) and [Logging On to a Wrapped PST Store Provider](logging-on-to-a-wrapped-pst-store-provider.md).